Borydel/OSD/README.md

-# OSD
+# OSDE
-Ontologies of sustainable development
-The concept of sustainable development (SD) as multilateral and contradictory notion and its different aspects are considered.
-Moreover, there are numerous multilingual sources about it.
-On the base of overview and analysis of well-known ontologies in the area, as well as exploring the terminology used in in authoritative sources, a thesaurus and formal ontology are created.
-Their links with common ontologies and with domain ontologies in different areas are investigated.
-For sustainable development ontology design, an universal approach concerning system and process ontology is applied.
+Ontologies of sustainable development in economy (OSDE) The sustainable development is a complex and multilateral process distinguished by three fundamental pillars – economic, social and environmental.
+The sustainability in economy is one of the three pillars of sustainable development.
+In the article a domain ontology of sustainable development in economy is presented as a part of an ontological metamodel of sustainable development.
+The main concepts are the indicators and metrics of economic sustainability.
+They are extracted from standards and commonly accepted regulations of UN.
+The ontology is formalized by OWL in Protégé environment and is proposed as an addition to the existing knowledge sources in the area.